 The aim of a design education is to provide the educator with a learning course that goes through all of the requirements for their career.
 It includes design principles, theory, and how to implement different design skills.
 While it is hard and expensive for many to join a good design school, this can be achieved through having a good design mentor who can suggest learning resources and guide the younger learner to acquire the needed skills.

 Myth 5: Designers are Bad Managers (Correction: Irradiative Comparison)

-One of my friends, who was a graphic designer and become a CEO of one of the big advertising agencies, highlighted this issue and I have personally found this type of discrimination in the software industry.
+I have personally found this type of discrimination in the software industry.
 There is a general underestimation for the design role in the teams.
 Developers are paid higher and can easily get promoted to a higher career such as team leaders and project managers compared to designers.

 Honestly, the former myths contribute to this later one.
 As there is a perception that designers only think of colors and lines, they are not good managers.
 Actually, this is an irrelevant comparison, as managerial skills could and should exist in anyone in order to qualify them for a management position regardless his or her background.
 Furthermore, designers are more able to build an empathic relationship with team members and to think about what the consumers love and hate about products as that is part of the core of the design process.
 As a result, a good designer can be a good manager if he or she has the proper managerial skills required for the position.